 Issue proposals, with integrated approvals & notifications

-We recommend that you invite your Business Development lead to join your account, so that they can receive notifications on new opportunities from your client.
+We recommend that you invite your Business Development lead to join your account, so that they can receive notifications on new Opportunities from your client.
 There is no charge for this and no limit on the users you can have.

 View and manage your Opportunities

 Navigate to your Opportunity Index to see all of the Opportunities you have been working with your client on, including the deadline, status and outcome.
 You can also see which Opportunities have been marked as 'private' by your client, indicated by a padlock icon.
-Be cautious about speaking with the Opportunity team about these Opportunities only as they have been marked 'private' due to commercial and security sensitivities.
+Be cautious about speaking with the Opportunity team about these Opportunities as they may have been marked 'private' due to commercial and security sensitivities.

 Four ways that clients can use Opportunities